KSP-KOS/KSLib/LIB_MANAGER.md

 - 10 - Test it out, decide if you like it, possibly make edits.
 Do all this on your testing branch (the branch called ``merge_pr_NNNN`` in the example here.)
-- 11 - If you deciced it's good and want to merge it, then commit any edits you made with this:
+- 11 - If you decided it's good and want to merge it, then commit any edits you made with this:
     - ``git commit -a``
     This commit might have nothing to do if you didn't need to edit anything.